kaldi-asr/kaldi/egs/aidatatang_200zh/README.md

 - Detail information such as speech data coding and speaker information is preserved in the metadata file.
 - Segmented transcripts are also provided.

-The corpus can be downloaded from openslr: http://www.openslr.org/62/.

-For more details, please visit [www.datatang.com/opensource](http://www.datatang.com/opensource).
+You can get the corpus from [here](https://www.datatang.com/webfront/opensource.html).

+DataTang is a community of creators-of world-changers and future-builders.
+We're invested in collaborating with a diverse set of voices in the AI world, and are excited about working on large-scale projects.
+Beyond speech, we're providing multiple resources in image, and text.
+For more details, please visit [datatang](<https://www.datatang.com/>).

+**About the recipe:**

 To demonstrate that this corpus is a reasonable data resource for Chinese Mandarin speech recognition research, a baseline recipe is provided here for everyone to explore their own systems easily and quickly.